 Only one morning did we see a video on COVID statistics else we prefer to not distract ourselves at the beginning of the day.

 The whistles of a black kite which is hovering above me in the light blue sky are the only sounds that break my attention now and then.
 In front of me, a green parrot just flew by; I see more of them in the morning, when one after another they go, searching for grains and guavas and water and, maybe, more parrots.
-The coffee cuckoo, similar to the one that used to visit me in the earlier place where I stayed, also showed herself to me by flying from one tree to another in the jungle of the army campus, in front of which this rooftop one-bedroom house of my partner is located.
+The coffee cuckoo, similar to the one that used to visit me in my previous apartment, also flew from one tree to another in the park in front of my writing studio.